andrewbailey/Incrementer/README.md

 ### ViewModel + SavedState
 This implementation uses the androidx ViewModel library in addition to the SavedState library.
-SavedState is currently at version RC03 as of December 4, 2019, and depends on an RC versions of the androidx lifecycle artifact.

-Many apps that are using ViewModel are not using SavedState because it It's a good idea to implement SavedState in your app so that your app state can be fully restored when Android kills your app's process.
+It's a good idea to implement SavedState in your app so that your app state can be fully restored when Android kills your app's process.
 You can also accomplish the same thing as the SavedState library by manually copying data from your ViewModel into your `savedInstanceState` bundle, if you prefer.